FAQ

 Is GroveStreams secure?

 Yes.
-The GroveStreams user interface is password protected and allows for all requests to occur via SSL.
+Our data center is SOC2 certified.
+The GroveStreams website is password protected and allows for all requests to occur via SSL.
+Strong passwords, that expire, can be configured along with two factor authentication (2FA).

 How does data get into GroveStreams?